-Whether experiencing connection issues or just introducing Weave to your office, checking that your network is compatible with our systems makes the process so much smoother.
+Whether experiencing connection issues or just introducing Weave to your office, checking that your network is compatible with our systems makes the process much smoother.

 Please note that this information is provided as a courtesy.
 You are responsible for ensuring that minimum technical requirements for installation and provision of the Weave service are met.
 Additionally, you are responsible for any additional configuration and maintenance of network equipment to meet your requirements, such as security settings, firewall deployment, or other operational requirements, including, but not limited to changing default passwords and periodic hardware, software, or firmware updates.